Onix-Systems/python-pin-payments/README.md

 ### Overview

-**CustomersAPI** is designed for storing and managing customer information and their payment details.
+**Customers** is designed for storing and managing customer information and their payment details.
 It supports multiple operations including creating new customers, updating customer information, and managing their payment methods.

 ### Usage